+As a personality psychologist, I have been interested in the person-situation interaction, especially as it is mediated by the individual's cognitive processes.
 In the study of social cognition, I am particularly interested in the self as a social-cognitive knowledge structure representing one’s knowledge of oneself, acquired through experience and encoded in memory; and in the application of neuropsychological paradigms to the study of personality and social interaction (though I remain skeptical of much of what passes for "social neuroscience").
-Together with Nancy Cantor (Syracuse University), I have promoted a "social intelligence" approach to personality, which argues that the important individual differences in personality lie in the funds of procedural and declarative knowledge that people bring to bear on their interactions with others.
+Together with Nancy Cantor, I have promoted a "social intelligence" approach to personality, which argues that the important individual differences in personality lie in the funds of procedural and declarative knowledge that people bring to bear on their interactions with others.

 I have initiated a project, the Study of the Human Ecology of Memory, whose aim is to use the theme of memory to link psychology to the other social sciences, and to the arts and humanities.
 This enterprise is intended as a counterweight to the biological focus characteristic of cognitive neuroscience.

-Finally, in collaboration with Dr. Lucy Canter Kihlstrom and the Institute for the Study of Healthcare Organizations & Transactions, I have become interested in issues related to health cognition and behavior, inclouding compliance with medical regimens, the use of hypnosis as an adjunctive treatment for pain and other medical problems, the placebo effect, and psychosomatic interactions.
+Finally, in collaboration with Dr. Lucy Canter Kihlstrom at the Institute for the Study of Healthcare Organizations & Transactions (now closed), I became interested in issues related to health cognition and behavior, including compliance with medical regimens, the use of hypnosis as an adjunctive treatment for pain and other medical problems, the placebo effect, and psychosomatic interactions.
 I believe that health psychology errs in focusing so narrowly on stress and disease, and that it should try to understand how people think about health and illness, and how their beliefs affect their interactions with healthcare providers and other components of the healthcare system.